 A finely decorated page from a Medieval bible highlighted with opulent liquid gold, blue and red pigments.
 The leaf features two columns of 44 lines of text, written in a popular Medieval and Renaissance gothic book-hand script, known as ‘letter bâtarde’.
 This particular leaf has one capitalised and enlarged initial, a large ‘A’ that extends down the left hand column, highlighting the word Adam.

 Date: Circa 13th century Condition: Extremely Fine.

-The beginning of the page refers to the Generations of Adam, a concept found in the Genesis 5:1, stating Adam’s line of descent going through Seth.
+The beginning of the page refers to the Generations of Adam, a concept found in the book of Genesis, 5:1, stating Adam’s line of descent going through until Seth.
 Bible and Books of Hours are the most common surviving type of manuscript, but each copy was unique.
 As a result, books of this type offer some of the most interesting examples of medieval calligraphy and decorative practice.
 A rare example of a leaf produced in Britain from the 13th century.

 The cookie settings on this website are set to "allow cookies" to give you the best browsing experience possible.
 If you continue to use this website without changing your cookie settings or you click "Accept" below then you are consenting to this.